arkigit1/blockchainfrontend/README.md

 SENDER_ADDRESS	0xAbC...
 The public address of the wallet that signs transactions (the Patient's wallet in this demo).
 PRIVATE_KEY	[YOUR 64-CHARACTER PRIVATE KEY]	CRITICAL: The private key corresponding to the SENDER_ADDRESS, used to pay gas and sign transactions.
 Since it was done on the sepolia testnet, you can use sepolia faucet and just give yourself a bunch of fake eth

-5. How to Run and Demonstrate the Application
+**5. How to Run and Demonstrate the Application**
 The main application is split across two Streamlit files: the connector and the UI logic.

 Execute the Application: Run the application from your terminal:

-Bash
+in Anaconda Prompt
+# If using Conda:
+conda activate blockchain

+# OR, if using a standard Python virtual environment:
+source .venv/bin/activate

+conda activate blockchain
+cd "path to your file"
 streamlit run blockchainapp.py

 Demonstration Steps:

 Step	Role	Action	Verification